Polymer/old-docs-site/app/2.0/docs/tools/polymer-cli.md

 ## Install Polymer CLI {#install}

-1. Make sure you have installed a verson of Node.js supported by Polymer.
+1. Make sure you have installed a version of Node.js supported by Polymer.
 To check the version of Node.js that you have installed, run:

         node --version